 This refers solely to how the tool is mounted in your CNC machine.
 CNC Broach tool holders are usually mounted to a turret in a CNC lathe or in a CNC mill holder mounted to the spindle.
 Clamping the shank of the tool with a worn out tool holder or using only a single set screw to clamp the tool will almost certainly cause issues.
 To find out more about this check out our blog post titled “Keys to Using CNC Broach Tools”.
+To learn more about clamping the tools in your CNC machine read our blog post titled “What is the best clamping method when mounting a CNC Broach Tool?”
 For the most rigid tool setup we recommend the following:

 - Keep the tool as stubby as possible.
 Don’t stack multiple holders or bushings together.
 The further the tool hangs out, the less rigid it will be.
 A broach tool clamped in an ER collet extension hanging out of a worn out end mill holder will most likely deflect, whereas a broach tool mounted in a Hydraulic holder will not.